Faculty and Staff

 Dr. Charles is a professor in the Sobey School of Business and the Environmental Science Department, teaching environment and sustainability courses in both.
+He is also the Acting Director for the School of the Environment.
 Tony specializes in interdisciplinary research on natural resources and the environment, covering such topics as community-based management, ecosystem-based management and climate change adaptation.He leads the global Community Conservation Research Network (www.CommunityConservation.Net), based at Saint Mary’s, which focuses on local conservation and sustainable livelihoods.
 He is a Pew Fellow in Marine Conservation, a Gulf of Maine Visionary Award winner, and a member of IUCN’s Commission on Ecosystem Management.
 Tony works equally at a local level (with aboriginal and coastal communities across Atlantic Canada), nationally (in particular, providing guidance to the Canadian and Nova Scotian governments), and globally (e.g., with the United Nations and the OECD).

 - SMBA 6801 Environment & Sustainability Management (also listed as MGSC 4848)

 - ENVS 4499 Seminar on the Environment

 - ECON 6611 Sustainable Resource Management